Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Simulation Studies

-Three of them are originally designed to test the precision matrix, the inverse of the covariance matrix, of matrix normal distribution \citep{xia2017hypothesis}.
+Three of them are originally designed to test the precision matrix, the inverse of the covariance matrix, of \dyP{matrix-valued observations with matrix normal distribution} \citep{xia2017hypothesis}.
 They are relevant because of the following observation: when the covariance matrix $\A$ is diagonal, its inverse $\A^{-1}$, the precision matrix, is also diagonal.
 So we can make inference of $\A$ by considering an equivalent hypothesis testing problem $H_{0,precision}: \A^{-1}$ is diagonal versus $H_{1,precision}: \A^{-1}$ is not diagonal.
 The latter problem was solved by \citet{xia2017hypothesis}.
 In their approach, to construct the test statistic that is related to $\A^{-1}$, it is also necessary to plug in an estimate of $\B$, which then leads to three versions as well: (iv) ``One sample pre: oracle'', (v) ``One sample pre: sample-est'' and (vi) ``One sample pre: banded-est''.

-The last method, (vii) ``One sample vector'', is based on the covariance matrix testing approach \citep{cai2013two}, for the vector-valued observations under multivariate normal distribution, where we simply ignore the temporal correlation and treat the $n$ matrix-valued observations $\X_k$ as $nq$ vector-valued observations $\X_{k,\cdot l}$ that are i.i.d. random vectors.
+The last method, (vii) ``One sample vector'', is based on the covariance matrix testing approach \citep{cai2013two}, for \dyP{the vector-valued observations, where we simply ignore the temporal correlation captured by the column covariance matrix $\B$} and treat the $n$ matrix-valued observations $\X_k$ as $nq$ vector-valued observations $\X_{k,\cdot l}$ that are i.i.d. random vectors.